Parliamentary panel recommends ‘robust and legally binding’ MSP

 The Centre fixes a minimum support price for 23 agricultural commodities grown in the kharif and rabi seasons.
 However, it consistently purchases only rice and wheat for its food security schemes.

 Although the government announces minimum support prices as a regular practice, it is not legally mandated to do so, and there is no law to enforce the prices.
-Thus, farmers are at times forced to sell agricultural produce at rates below the minimum support prices.
+Thus, farmers are often forced to sell agricultural produce at rates below the minimum support prices.

-Due to this, farmers have been protesting in recent years demanding a law making minimum support price legally binding and ensuring that it is fixed based on the MS Swaminathan committee recommendation of 50% more than the cost of production.
+Due to this, farmers have been protesting in recent years demanding a legal mandate for minimum support price and to ensure that it is fixed based on the MS Swaminathan committee recommendation of 50% more than the cost of production.

 On Tuesday, the parliamentary committee chaired by Channi also urged the Centre to increase budgetary allocations to agriculture.
 It pointed out that the share of agriculture in fund allocation by the Centre fell from 3.5% of the total outlay in 2020-’21 to 2.5% in 2024-’25.